teuben/teuben/README.md

 #### How I work

-I use linux, but I work on so many machines, that I need [teunix](https://github.com/teuben/teunix) to manage my accounts.
+I use [Linux](https://en.wikipedia.org/wiki/Linux), ever since 1995, but since I work on too many machines, that I need [teunix](https://github.com/teuben/teunix) to manage my accounts.
 Because it's Unix, it also works on MacOSX and Windows/WSL.